Poverty in China

-The majority of Poverty in the People's Republic of China (PRC) is rural poverty.
+The majority of poverty in the People's Republic of China (PRC) is rural poverty.
 Decades of economic development has reduced urban extreme poverty.
 According to the World Bank, more than 850 million Chinese people have been lifted out of extreme poverty; China's poverty rate fell from 88 percent in 1981 to 0.7 percent in 2015, as measured by the percentage of people living on the equivalent of US$1.90 or less per day in 2011 purchasing price parity terms, which still stands in 2022.

 The Chinese definition of extreme poverty is more stringent than that of the World Bank: earning less than $2.30 a day at purchasing power parity (PPP).
 Growth has fueled a substantial increase in per-capita income, lifting people out of extreme poverty.
 China's per capita income saw a five-fold increase, from $200 to $1,000 between 1990 and 2000.
 The same rate of increase was observed from 2000 to 2010, bringing the per capita income up to $5,000.
 This moved China into the ranks of middle-income countries.

 Kent Deng writes in 2000 that by 1978, two thirds of China's rural population had a living standard lower than that of 1958, and under Mao, China became impoverished to a greater extent than India and USSR.
-Almost half of households lived in poverty in 1978, two years after Mao's death.
-Unlike in Khrushchev's USSR or even Kim's North Korea, under Mao poverty reduction was not given attention to, and the government instead engaged in "campaigns of class struggle" to distract the people, as poverty perpetuated itself.
-Writing in 2025, academic Carmelo Mesa-Lago concludes that the historical consensus is that the policies of Mao-era China significantly reduced poverty.
-Jason Hickel and colleagues explain that under Mao, "China’s government provided food and shelter at little or no cost.
+Almost half of households lived in poverty in 1978, two years after Mao Zedong's death.
+It has been argued that unlike in Khrushchev's USSR or even Kim Il Sung's North Korea, under Mao, poverty reduction was not given attention to, and the government instead engaged in "campaigns of class struggle" to distract the people, as poverty perpetuated itself.
+Nevertheless, under Mao, "China's government provided food and shelter at little or no cost.
 This meant US$1.90 was able to buy more basic necessities in China than in comparable capitalist countries."
+According to one measurement, the percentage of the population of China living in extreme poverty fell steadily during most of the time that Mao was in power, although other measurements present a more mixed picture.
+Prior to the 1978 market reforms, poverty in China was already considered less severe than in other developing nations.
+According to one journal in 1981, "the poorest of China's poor are better fed, better educated and healthier than the poorest in India and Pakistan, which makes these Chinese less poor."
+Life expectancy in China, estimated by the World Bank at 64, was 3 years higher than the average for middle-income countries, while studies found that even before 1978 there was less malnutrition in China than other poor nations, while also having higher rates of literacy and school enrolment and a far lower rate of infant mortality.
+According to one measurement, the percentage of people in rural areas living in poverty fell from 30.7% in 1978 to 3.5% in 2000.